ERCC1: Accelerated aging

 DNA repair-deficient Ercc1 mutant mice show numerous features of accelerated aging, and have a limited lifespan.
 Accelerated aging in the mutant involves various organs.
 Ercc1 mutant mice are deficient in several DNA repair processes including transcription-coupled DNA repair.
 This deficiency prevents resumption of RNA synthesis on the template DNA strand subsequent to it receiving a transcription-blocking DNA damage.
 Such blockages of transcription appear to promote premature aging, particularly in non-proliferating or slowly proliferating organs such as the nervous system, liver and kidney (see DNA damage theory of aging).

 When Ercc1 mutant mice were subjected to dietary restriction their response closely resembled the beneficial response to dietary restriction of wild-type mice.
 Dietary restriction extended the lifespan of the Ercc1 mutant mice from 10 to 35 weeks for males and from 13 to 39 weeks for females.
 It appears that in Ercc1 mutant mice dietary restriction while delaying aging also attenuates accumulation of genome-wide DNA damage and preserves transcriptional output, likely contributing to improved cell viability.

 Spermatogenesis and oogenesis

 Both male and female Ercc1-deficient mice are infertile.
 The DNA repair function of Ercc1 appears to be required in both male and female germ cells at all stages of their maturation.
 The testes of Ercc1-deficient mice have an increased level of 8-oxoguanine in their DNA, suggesting that Ercc1 may have a role in removing oxidative DNA damages.

+Macular degeneration

+Age-related macular degeneration (AMD) of the retina is the leading cause of blindness in people over age fifty.
+The retina is the highest oxygen consuming tissue in the human body and thus prone to oxidative damages.
+An Ercc1 mutant mouse model depleted in expression the DNA repair enzyme ERCC1-XPF was found to undergo accelerated retinal degeneration suggesting that spontaneous DNA damage may be a key factor in age-related retinal degeneration.